Last Updated on May 30, 2023

 You can bring a kite, sign up to paraglide off the dunes, and search for the hidden sandcastle!
-To see the latter hidden gem, park at Kitty Hawk Kites on Croatan Highway and use the pedestrian crosswalk.
+Park at Kitty Hawk Kites on Croatan Highway to see the latter hidden gem and use the pedestrian crosswalk.

 You’ll see the former mini-golf castle to your left.

 Read More: Wright Brothers National Memorial (How to See “First in Flight”)